-The impact of substance abuse can have devastating effects, not only on the person abusing substances but also on their close and broader environments.
-Drug and alcohol abuse can have far-reaching effects.
+Drug use – including alcohol – can have devastating effects, not only on the person abusing substances but also on their close and broader environments.
+The ripple effects are far-reaching.

 Impact on physical health